Sapa Entry Requirements

 Passport

-Must be valid for at least six months beyond your intended date of departure from Vietnam.
-Must have at least one blank page for the entry stamp.
+Must be valid for six months beyond entry date and contain at least two blank pages

 Tips for Smooth Entry